medic/cht-docs/content/en/apps/examples/training/covid-training.md

 ## Solution Overview

-The CHT application, combined with SMS workflow, offers a flexible way to deliver timely COVID-19 information to CHWs.
-The three learning modules:
+The CHT provides a flexible way to deliver timely COVID-19 remote training and education to CHWs.
+In collaboration with [Stanford's Digital Medic Team](https://digitalmedic.stanford.edu/), and vetted by a team of health experts at Stanford, a form-based application was designed to deliver three remote learning modules.
+Utilizing tasks to order the modules, CHWs can progress through training at their own pace.
+The training modules:

 * Build on verifiable health safety guidance from the CDC and WHO
 * Were carefully crafted by [Stanford's Digital Medic Team](https://digitalmedic.stanford.edu/) team and vetted by a team of health experts at Stanford